Boerboel vs Bohemian Shepherd: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Boerboel and Bohemian Shepherd reveals practical lifestyle differences.
 Boerboel's Giant (150-200 lbs) frame and moderate (45-60 minutes daily) energy demands require specific caloric targeting, while Bohemian Shepherd's Medium (37-60 lbs) build and high (1-2 hours daily) activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Boerboel's health profile (Orthopedic Conditions, Eye Conditions) may necessitate prescription or limited-ingredient diets, while Bohemian Shepherd's predispositions (Orthopedic Conditions, Eye Conditions) have their own dietary implications.
+Boerboel's health profile (hip and joint issues, Eye Conditions) may necessitate prescription or limited-ingredient diets, while Bohemian Shepherd's predispositions (hip and joint issues, Eye Conditions) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements